SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ### Preprocess

 * Merge paired reads and dereplicate using the Preprocessing tool with FLASH as merge software - `FROGS Pre-process`
   - => Read size is 250 pb, expected, minimum and maximun amplicon size are 250,100,350 pb respectively.
 Use custom sequencing protocol.
-Use a mistmach rate of 0.01.
+Use a mistmach rate of 0.15.
   - How many sequences have been overlapped?
   - How many sequences remain after dereplication?
   - What amplicon size is obtained in the majority of merged sequences?

+### Clustering

 * Build Clustering using swarm - `FROGS Clustering swarm`
   - => Use an aggregation distance of 1.
+Don't use denoising option.
   - The biom file shows the abundance of each cluster.
   - The fasta file contains the cluster (OTU) representative sequences.
   - The tsv file shows what sequences are contained in each cluster.

+### Remove chimera

+* Remove chimera using biom obtained from swarm - `FROGS Remove chimera`
+  - What proportion of clusters were kept in this step?

+### Stats on clustering (optional)

 * Obtain statistics about abundance of sequences in clusters - `FROGS Clusters stat`
   - How many clusters were obtained by swarm?